– A child is critically injured after being hit through an ambulance in East Harlem.

 Review of Injury Statistics

 A concussion is a moderate shape of head harm, commonly because of a blow to the pinnacle, which might also cause motive disorientation, memory loss, or unconsciousness.
-Repeated concussions and loss of recognition can result in worrying brain injury or TBI.
+Repeated concussions and failure of recognition can result in worrying brain injury or TBI.

 T